pypa/build/docs/how-to/basic-usage.rst

 This two-step process ensures your source distribution contains all necessary files to build your package.
 If files are missing, the wheel build will fail, alerting you to the problem.

+This is different from ``python -m build --sdist --wheel``, which builds both directly from source.
+The default behavior is preferable because it verifies your sdist is complete.

 ***********************
  Building only a wheel